Youssef Mahmoud

 Youssef Mahmoud is a Tunisian diplomat, academic, and peacebuilding practitioner.
 He is Senior Adviser Emeritus at the International Peace Institute (IPI) and Visiting Professor at the African Leadership Centre (ALC), King's College London, where he serves as a leading practitioner and research fellow on the Centre’s Practice of Leadership Programme.
 Mahmoud is a former United Nations Under-Secretary-General who headed peace operations in Burundi and Chad/Central African Republic and served on the UN Secretary-General’s High-Level Panel on Peace Operations.

 Education

 Youssef Mahmoud earned a Bachelor of Arts and Master of Arts from the University of Tunis, specializing in American and British Studies.
-Mahmoud later pursued graduate studies at Georgetown University in the United States, where he obtained a Master of Science and a Doctor of Philosophy in Linguistics.
+Mahmoud later pursued graduate studies at Georgetown University in the United States, where he obtained a Master of Science and a PhD in Linguistics.

 Career

 Mahmoud joined the United Nations in 1981 and served in various capacities, including: